A child spirit dwelling in deep mountains.

 They are accurate.

-Modern interpretations often read Yamawarawa as a metaphor for unstructured nature, pre-social identity, or early consciousness before categorization.
+Modern interpretations often read Yamawarawa as a metaphor for unstructured nature, pre-social identity, and early consciousness before categorization.

-Psychologically, it represents the discomfort of encountering something that refuses labels.
+Psychologically, Yamawarawa represents the discomfort of encountering something that refuses labels — a presence that exists without explanation or taxonomy.

 Yamawarawa persists because not everything should be resolved.